KenLHua/HideYoutubeShorts/README.md

 How to use unpublished chrome extensions:
 1. Follow https://developer.chrome.com/docs/extensions/mv3/getstarted/ under **Load an unpacked extension**

+What it does:

-Hide videos from subscription box that are shorts
+Hides videos from subscription box that are shorts

 [x] Hide videos with titles containing "#shorts"